PartySafe@Cal celebrates third annual awards

 Avoid Trouble: Respect community policies and expectations.

 EJ Morera & Eric Berger As IFC Risk Manager and President, EJ and Eric have continued the risk management efforts set by their predecessors.
 Jumping right on the ball in January, both have been active in the CERC Student Risk Subcommittee, Happy Neighbors, and F8 meetings.
-Moreover, they have developed the Standard Operating Protocol and mandated consent talks, creating agreed upon community expectations for all registered IFC events.
+Moreover, they have developed the Standard Operating Protocol and mandated consent talks, creating agreed-upon community expectations for all registered IFC events.
 They’ve also worked successfully to get a single security vendor for those events.
 For Cal Day they required all chapters who wished to host an event to participate in the PartySafe Hydration Consultation.
 In a historically high-risk facet of Cal’s party culture, these two have made a difference in improving Greek party culture, which is why we think EJ and Eric deserve the Avoid Trouble award for their efforts in garnering respect for community policies and expectations.

 Keep it Social Not Slurred: Control the alcohol.